-- 1. Cabin interior Clean, equipment secured.

-- 2. Fire extinguisher Installed and secured.

-- 3. Cabin loading Maintain CG within limits.

-- 4. Passenger seat belts Secured.
+- 1. Cabin interior Clean, equipment secured. - 2.
+Pedal position adjusted. - 3.
+Fire extinguisher Installed and secured. - 4.
+Cabin loading Maintain CG within limits. - Passenger seat belts Secured.

-- 5. Copilot seat belt Secured (if solo).

-- 6. Doors Secured.

-- 7. Emergency Pedal Stop Release Down and witness wired

-- 8. Throttle Closed.

-- 9. LDG LTS switch OFF.

 This document is private and confidential and is supplied on the express condition that it is not to be used for any purpose or copied or communicated to any other person without written permission from Eagle Copters Ltd.